sumit6b/ComputingForDataAnalysis/ReadMe.txt

-This are assignment programs I wrote for the course computing for data analysis by Roger Peng.
+These are assignment programs I wrote for the course computing for data analysis by Roger Peng.